 The Power and Control Wheel for abuse of children is an effective tool that can help you identify child abuse tactics and help you start the healing process. the chart that easily outlines the various behaviors associated with childhood abuse.

 This model can help you identify child abuse tactics and help you start the healing process.

 What is child abuse?

-Child abuse refers to any behavior or action that results in the harm, injury or death or a child below the age of 18.
+Child abuse refers to any behavior or action that results in the harm, injury, or death of a child below the age of 18.
 Child abuse also includes neglect, that is failure of the parent or caregiver that causes harm or death to a child.

 The Federal Child Abuse Prevention and Treatment Act (CAPTA) (42 U.S.C.A. § 5106g), defines child abuse and neglect as –

 - “Any recent act or failure to act on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation”; or

 - “An act or failure to act which presents an imminent risk of serious harm.”